MrBiz/PiFan/README.md

 If all is good you should should hear the fan run up to full speed for about 2 seconds on boot, then it will slow as the service takes control.

-As always, use at your own risk.
+As always, use at your own risk, no liability accepted, etc.

 MrBiz.